docker/docs/high-availability/backups-and-disaster-recovery.md

 ## DTR data persistency

-Docker Trusted Registry persists four kinds of data:
+Docker Trusted Registry persists:

-* Configurations: the cluster configurations are stored on a key-value store that is replicated through all DTR nodes.
+* Configurations: the cluster configurations are stored on a key-value store that is replicated through all DTR replicas.
-* Image and repository metadata: the information about the repositories and images deployed.
-This information is replicated through all DTR nodes.
+* Repository metadata: the information about the repositories and images deployed.
+This information is replicated through all DTR replicas.
-* Docker images: By default images are stored on the host of the filesystem where DTR is installed.
 * Certificates and keys: the certificates, public keys, and private keys that are used for mutual TLS communication.

-This data is persisted on the host machine using named volumes.
+This data is persisted on the host where DTR is running, using named volumes.
 [Learn more about DTR named volumes](../architecture.md).

+DTR also persists Docker images on the filesystem of the host running DTR, or on a cloud provider, depending on the way DTR is configured.

 ## Backup DTR data

 To perform a backup of a DTR node, use the `docker/dtr backup` command.
 This command creates a backup of DTR:

 * Configurations,
 * Repository metadata,